suryam789/edge-ai-suites/robotics-ai-suite/docs/robotics/dev_guide/tutorials_amr/perception/pointcloud-groundfloor-segmentation.md

 as described on the [Robot Keyboard Teleop](../developer_kit/robot-keyboard-teleop.md) page.
 It leverages the similar functionality of the default teleop application.
 Therefore, please prepare the robot accordingly and start all required applications.
+Follow [Create Your Own Robot Kit](../developer_kit/create-your-robot-kit.md) to prepare your robot.

 Afterwards open three terminal sessions: